 The Federal Employees Health Benefit Program also recognizes NCQA Accreditation.
 In doing so, it notes that NCQA provides “an impartial opinion about” plan quality, and our accreditation levels “help consumers make more informed health care decisions.”
 A majority of the FEHBP enrollees are in NCQA accredited plans.

-NCQA and State Marketplaces
+NCQA and State Exchanges

 NCQA regularly responds to Requests for Information and other public comment solicitations put out by federal agencies.
 We also periodically weigh in on pending legislation.
 Read all our comment letters here.